J.P. Crawford Player Props: Mariners vs. Cubs

 - Crawford has driven in a run in one game this year, and it was more than one in that game.

-- In three of 10 games this year, he has scored, including multiple runs once.
+- In three of 11 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.